 - Enjoy 2 to 3 times a day.

-Thyme is prized for its many natural properties: antiseptic, antibacterial, tonic, detoxifying and antispasmodic.
+Thyme is valued for its many natural properties: antiseptic, antibacterial, tonic, detoxifying and antispasmodic.

-It is recommended for respiratory ailments (as tea or inhalation), urinary infections, stress and fatigue, weakened immunity, digestive issues or spasms.
+It is recommended for respiratory tract infections (as tea or inhalation), urinary infections, stress and fatigue, weakened immunity, digestive issues or spasms.

-- How to Naturally Treat a Cold with Thyme?
+- How to treat a cold naturally with thyme?

 Comments